SherG/tester1/site/content/post/personal-trainers-baby-boomers.md

 ![baby boomer personal trainer](/img/francisco-villalobos-nyc.webp "baby boomer personal trainer")

-_Are you a baby boomer looking for intelligent answers to serious fitness questions?
-Let's talk._ <hr>
+_Are you a baby boomer looking for intelligent answers to serious fitness questions?_  <a href="https://calendly.com/isfny/15min" target="blank">_Let's talk</a>._ <hr>

 If you're searching for a personal trainer with proven expertise in baby boomer fitness, feel free to book a <a href="https://calendly.com/isfny/15min" target="blank">phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.

 I'm also a baby boomer.
 And I'd be delighted to discuss with you your fitness training options, questions, concerns, and goals.

 "Outstanding" is how medical researcher Anne Moscona, M.D. describes our unique program.

+Read what our clients have to say [here](/post/5-star-reviews/).